CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Introduction

+We present CompliantVLA-adaptor, a timely and effective but plug-and-play modular solution, before we train a high-performing VLA with sufficient and fine-grained datasets.
+The CompliantVLA-adaptor augments VLA models with VLM-guided variable impedance control for safe contact-rich manipulation.
+Our experimental findings demonstrate that CompliantVLA-adaptor not only enhances task success rates but fundamentally transforms the nature of failure modes.
+While baseline VLA models exhibit catastrophic failures characterized by contact force threshold violations and toppled objects, our approach achieves graceful degradation, with failures primarily due to minor misalignments or slippage rather than unsafe forces.
 Specifically, we present the following contributions: \begin{itemize} \item The proposed CompliantVLA-adaptor leverages a VLM-enhanced VIC to endow VLA models with compliant capability to physical interaction, where the VLM generates context-aware impedance parameters, translating high-level semantic understanding into low-level control parameters (stiffness, damping). \item We develop a control system that seamlessly integrates VLM parameters generation with VIC execution, maintaining the generalization benefits of VLM's reasoning while adding the safety improvement of compliant control. \item We demonstrate our approach on several contact-rich tasks across simulation and real hardware, showing improvements over the state-of-the-art VLA baselines in both success rates and safety metrics. \end{itemize}